 The new model operates as a three-tiered approach; Tier 1 being high-quality classroom programmes.
 Tiers 2 and 3 offer more intensive teaching expertise as a safety net to support children not making progress as expected.

-Maryjane is among 10 TKRS tamariki to benefit from Tier 3 Reading Recovery intervention in 2022, which provides one-on-one support for children who are not progressing after a year at school.
+Maryjane is among 10 tamariki to benefit from Tier 3 Reading Recovery intervention in 2022, which provides one-on-one support for children who are not progressing after a year at school.

 Melissa says all children’s reading levels, alphabet, spelling, general writing, skills and confidence improved with Tier 2 and Tier 3 intervention.